 decimeter accuracy and vertical height and structure measurements of overflown terrain, e.g., vegetation and ice.

-LVIS operates at altitudes up to 20km above the ground and is capable of producing a data swath of up to
+LVIS typically operates at an altitude of 10 km above the ground producing a data swath of 2km wide with 7-10 m footprints.

 Since 2017, the sensor has been operating as a NASA Facility, providing low cost data to NASA investigators